 If your shower runs cold, be sure to eliminate the pilot light as a cause before considering a new water heater.
 When a pilot light goes out, the problem is often erroneously blamed on the water heater.
 In fact, a pilot light outage can be easily remedied.

 Newer water heaters are often repairable.
-If you hear funny noises and have a water leak, make sure to contact Air Force Heating and Air Conditioning right away.
+If you hear funny noises and have a water leak, make sure to contact Air Force Heating right away.

-Have you turned on the hot water only to be greeted by rusty colored water?
+- Rusty Water: Have you turned on the hot water only to be greeted by rusty-colored water?
 This discoloration is created by brown particles that are discharged into the water because of a failing water heater.
 As a water heater ages, its internal components gradually corrode.
 By the time the corrosion grows bad enough to leak rust into the water, the heater has nearly reached the end of its useful life.

 It is only a matter of time before the corroded parts fail, resulting in reduced hot water and eventually frigid temperatures even from the hot water tap.